 This year, participants came from the public and the hotel's participating partners – CEO Roundtable on Cancer, Jing An Kerry Centre, Pudong Shangri-La, East Shanghai, and Kerry Hotel Pudong, Shanghai.
 Both amateur and elite runners were welcomed to participate in the event for a good cause.
 Everyone that joined was a winner and went home with a congratulatory completion medal that was presented to them at the finish line.

 More about Shanghai Children’s Medical Centre (SCMC)

 The SCMC is a tertiary pediatric hospital affiliated with the Shanghai Jiaotong University School of Medicine.
-It was jointly established by the Shanghai Municipal People’s government and Project HOPE as a general children’s hospital.
-Based in Shanghai, Pudong, the medical centre covers an area of 17 acres with a capacity of 500 designated medical beds.
-For more information, log on to http://www.scmc.com.cn.
+It was jointly established by the Shanghai Municipal People’s Government and Project HOPE as a general children’s hospital.
+Based in Pudong, Shanghai, the medical centre, covers an area of 17 acres and has 500 designated medical beds.

 Situated in the heart of the affluent Jing An central business district, Jing An Shangri‑La, West Shanghai, soars 250 metres above Tower 3 of the Jing An Kerry Centre.
 The building has 60 floors and 1,625 stairs.
 The finish line of the Climb for Hope event was on the 60th floor, offering participants a spectacular view of Jing An and beyond.